-A friend of mine from New York who is a stay-at-home mom needs a new camera for personal and Instagram projects.
-She asked me if she should get the Sony a6400 with the kit lens or the Sony E 50mm f1.8 OSS.
+A friend of mine in New York who is a stay-at-home mom needs a new camera for personal and Instagram projects.
+She asked me if she should get the Sony a6400 with the kit lens or with the Sony E 50mm f1.8 OSS.

 In my previous post, I have shared a few reasons why to buy the Sony a6400.
 It is a great camera for beginners and moms who want to create wonderful memories, get family shots, portraits, birthday party pictures, and increase the quality of their photos on Instagram.

 The Sony a6400 body only (without any lens), costs around $898 on Amazon.com.
 If you include the kit lens that comes as a bundle, costs $100 more.
 It is a bargain!
 You get to spend $100 extra and get a high-quality lens!